ErikaJZhou/Using-Video-with-Unity-WebGL/README.md

 1. "Build And Run" the Unity project.
 You may need to wait several minutes for the build to complete. [(Simmer.io)][Simmer.io Export WebGL Upload to Web]
     - Once the build is finished, the WebGL project opens in your browser on localhost.
 If you click in the Unity canvas or press any key, your video should play.
     ![Unity WebGL project in browser on localhost after a Build And Run](/Screenshots/unity-webgl-streamingassets-video-test.png "Unity WebGL project in browser")

-## Motivation
-We wanted a way to add video to a Unity WebGL project from a video hosted in the cloud/accessed via a URL.

-Ideally it would be easy, quick, and simple.

-A solution that is free and using tools that IT students are already familiar with is a plus.

 ## Problems and Potential Solutions (Process Notes)